nicolasdeory/FileMonthOrganizer/README.md

 # FileMonthOrganizer
-A Powershell script that takes files and photos from a directory, and organizes them in folders for each month.
+A PowerShell script that takes files and photos from a directory, and organizes them in folders for each month.

 Useful for organizing imported photos in folders for every month.
 It includes files in subdirectories so it works properly with structures such as `DCIM/113APPLE/`.